-Staff shortages in the areas of healthcare and long-term care have intensified.
+Staff shortages in the areas οf healthcare and long-term care have intensified.
 Shortages of health workers, especially general practitioners and, in some areas, nursing staff, lead to ever-longer waiting times for certain medical treatments and severe problems for people trying to find a general practitioner in some regions (see Annex 16).
 In addition, these bottlenecks and other factors like the disruptions in global supply chains in recent years have resulted in significant cost increases in these sectors.
 Improvements in higher education and training in healthcare, especially when combined with a revision of the requirements of job profiles, could help address the labour shortage in the medium term.

 The fiscal sustainability of healthcare and long-term care is not ensured yet.
 The ageing of the population, which will intensify in the coming years, is expected to exert huge financial pressure.
 Public spending on health as a percentage of GDP in Slovenia was the seventh highest among EU Member States and is projected to increase by 1.5 pps of GDP by 2070 (EU average: 0.9 pps).
 The projected increase in spending over 2019-2070 in Slovenia is among the five highest in the EU.
 The share of overall private health spending in total health spending is already significant (see Annex 16).
-The share of outof-pocket spending is low, since half of private expenditure is covered by voluntary complementary health insurance.
-The healthcare reforms and investments under the
+The share of outof-pocket spending is low, since half of private expenditure is covered by voluntary complementary health insurance. healthcare reforms and investments under the systems are insufficiently integrated.
+There are gaps in the interaction between the various parts of the healthcare (primary, secondary, and tertiary care) and long-term care systems, but also between the various healthcare and long-term care institutional actors in these systems.
+This leads to significant inefficiency across the systems as they fail to maximise synergies and avoid duplication of work as well as gaps between the systems.
+Spending reviews or technical assistance would help locate the most severe bottlenecks and cost drivers.

-RRP address these challenges, but there is scope for further improvements in areas affecting fiscal sustainability and cost efficiency.
+RRP address these challenges, but there is scope for further improvements in areas affecting fiscal sustainability and efficiency.
 Without such improvements, it will be almost impossible to create the fiscal space needed to improve services and coverage.